-Four of our trails (Black, both Blue trails, and one Green Trail, Giant's Causeway) will be closed to your group 40 minutes before you need to leave the park, in order to allow students/campers enough time to complete those more difficult trails before your group needs to leave.
+Five of our trails (Black, both Blue trails, and two Green Trails) will be closed to your group 40 minutes before you need to leave the park, in order to allow students/campers enough time to complete those more difficult trails before your group needs to leave.

-The most up to date invoice for your reservation can be found by clicking the “View/Manage Reservation” link in your confirmation email and selecting the “Payments” tab.
-If your climber count has changed, please let us know as soon as possible so we can adjust the invoice and number of reserved tickets accordingly.• Groups are welcome to pay online by credit card on you reservation dashboard.
+The most up-to-date invoice for your reservation can be found by clicking the “View/Manage Reservation” link in your confirmation email and selecting the “Payments” tab.

 Many licensed camps and other programs ask for the following documents: